SAM-IT/devproxy/readme.md

 2. Run `docker-compose run --rm bootstrap`
 3. Install the generated CA certificate: `sudo cp ca-generated/certs/root_ca.crt /usr/local/share/ca-certificates/devproxyv2.crt; sudo update-ca-certificates`
 4. Install the generated CA certificate in your browser
+5. Create the network for devproxy: `docker network create devproxy2`
 5. Run `docker-compose up -d traefik` it will automatically be restarted on boot
 6. Configure DNS
 6. Go to `https://traefik.devproxy.test` and you should see the container working.